wyomin360-work/Kaartx-Kloud/design_guidelines.md

 - Lazy load images below fold
 - Target: Lighthouse 95+ Performance, 100 SEO/A11y

 The essence: **Bold.
 Minimal.
 Premium.
-Professional.** Navy blue accent is the soul - use it decisively but not excessively.
+Professional.** Clean white background with navy blue accents creates a fresh, modern aesthetic.
+Navy blue is the soul - use it decisively but not excessively.
 Every element must feel luxurious and tech-forward.